willyguggenheim/kubify/DEBUG.md

 ____________________________________________________________________________________________

+# Ansible on Mac stuck at "Add local.kubify.local resolver port"
+remove your dnsmasq kubify file and then `kubify up`
+why: some Ansible issue, will fix it with a check

 # Ansible script fails on brew install during Kubify Up

 Manually install the offending packages (this seems to work):